 •Student-athletes will be randomly selected for drug testing by use of a computer generated program.

-•The student-athlete will be notified of their drug test selection in a manner that allows confidentiality, i.e. privately.
+•The student-athlete will be notified of his/her drug test selection in a manner that allows confidentiality.

 •For the individual sports teams of tennis, golf and cross country, the team administrator and the Head Coach will be notified that the selected student-athlete must report to the athletic training room at the specific testing time.
 It must also be communicated that failure to report will result in ineligibility.
 At no time will it be revealed that this appointment is for a drug test.